ErickFMolina/ErickFMolina.github.io/_pages/research.md

 ### Own Research

  Labour Justice Reform in Mexico: Progress and Challenges, with J. Sadka (_In progress_)

+ The Impact of COVID-19 on Who Goes to Court: The Russian Case, with Kathryn Hendley, and Evgeniia Mitrokhina (_In progress_)

 ### Research Assistantships